tangram67/RMP/README.md

 1. Execute **./build/bin/rmp -N -P**
 2. The application may produce some warnigs and/or error messages, but nevertheless the default configuration will be installed in **/etc/dbApps/rmp/**
 3. Edit **/etc/dbApps/rmp/webserver.conf**
-4. Set the webroot entry **"DocumentRoot = /path/to/the/webroot/"** the real webroot path in your system
+4. Set the webroot entry **"DocumentRoot = /path/to/the/webroot/"** to the real webroot path in your system

 ## Start the application